PRIVACY POLICY

 Your information will only be shared under these circumstances:

-Service providers: Trusted partners who help deliver our services and comply with our privacy standards.
+Service providers and partners: Trusted organisations such as Humanitas (therapy services) and SLSJ Law Clinic who help deliver our services and comply with our privacy standards.
+Information is shared only to the extent necessary to provide assistance.

-Emergencies: If disclosure is necessary to prevent serious harm to you or others, we may share data with emergency services or relevant authorities.
+Emergencies: If disclosure is necessary to prevent serious harm to you or others, we may share data with emergency services, SAPS, or relevant authorities.

 Data Security, Storage, and Retention